crose72/OperationSquirrel/SquirrelDefender/README.md

 # Clone the repository
-git clone https://github.com/crose72/OperationSquirrel.git --recursive cd OperationSquirrel/scripts
+git clone https://github.com/crose72/OperationSquirrel.git --recursive

+# Add the user to docker
+sudo usermod -aG docker $USER && newgrp docker

+# Go to and execute the setup script
+cd OperationSquirrel/scripts
 ./setup_squirreldefender.sh --jetson=orin # for the Orin nano, --jetson=b01 for the B01 nano

+# This setup script will execute a python script that will allow you to configure your csi camera.
+# It will prompt you to reboot the jetson for the changes to take effect.
+Choose to exit without
+# rebooting.
+If you choose to reboot, make sure you follow the next steps to source the bashrc
+# file and make the xprofile executable.

 # Source .bashrc file (reset)
 source ~/.bashrc